-- 3.48.
-The CICES V5.1 Class Control of erosion rates has now been split in V5.2 into two Classes: Control of water erosion rates (2.2.1.1) and Control of wind erosion rates (2.2.1.2).
+- 3.54.
+In V5.2, the CICES V5.1 Class Control of erosion rates has been split into two Classes: 'Control of water erosion rates' (2.2.1.1) and 'Control of wind erosion rates' (2.2.1.2).
 In V5.2, they are nested together into the Group Erosion control (2.2.1) which is now equivalent to the V5.1 Class 2.1.1.1.
-These revised classes dealing with erosion specifically cover the loss of material from soils or sediments. - 3.49.
-Note that alongside the new classes for water and wind erosion, V5.2 renames the V5.1 class wind protection as Flood and storm surge mitigation (V5.2, Class 2.2.3.2).
-The reference to storm is intended to conceptually broaden the class which now deals with the protection offered by living structures to extreme weather events involving wind and precipitation.
-The inclusion of flood and storm surges in the new class definition arises from changes made to the scope of the V5.1 Class Hydrological cycle and water flow regulation, see below.
+These revised classes dealing with erosion specifically cover the loss of material from soils or sediments. - 3.55.
+Note that alongside the new classes for water and wind erosion, V5.2 renames the V5.1 class wind protection as surge and flood wave mitigation (V5.2, Class 2.2.3.2).
+The change conceptually broadens the class which now deals with the protection offered by living structures to extreme weather events.
+The inclusion of surges in the new class definition arises from changes made to the scope of the V5.1 Class Hydrological cycle and water flow regulation, see below.